buddhahacker/awscontrol/README.md

-# Snapshot-View
+# awscontrol
-A snapshot of current AWS EC2 instances
+Control your current AWS EC2 instances environment

 ## About